pandabytelabs/traeky/README.md

 ## License

-This project is distributed under the **Trakky Non-Commercial License** (see `LICENSE`).
+This project is distributed under the **Traeky Non-Commercial License** (see `LICENSE`).

 In short:

-- You may use Trakky for personal, non-commercial purposes.
+- You may use Traeky for personal, non-commercial purposes.
 - You may modify the code for your private use.
 - You must keep the original copyright notices.
-- You may not use Trakky or derivatives for commercial purposes (including paid services or SaaS).
+- You may not use Traeky or derivatives for commercial purposes (including paid services or SaaS).
-- You may not sell or re-license Trakky.
+- You may not sell or re-license Traeky.

 The full license text can be found in the `LICENSE` file in this repository.